 HIKING DOWN TO DUSUN KUNING WATERFALL

-The hike all the way down to Dusun Kuning takes only 15 minutes and it is suitable for all levels of hikers.
-The dense jungle felt like it came to life after the rainfall and it enhanced all the colours of the flora that surrounded us.
+The hike all the way down takes only fifteen minutes and it’s suitable for all levels of hikers.
+The dense jungle felt like it came to life after the rainfall and it enhanced all the colors of the flora that surrounded us.

-Also, if you look down to your right-hand side as you come down the big set of steel stairs you can see the river flowing through a small canyon with cascading water into natural rock pools.
+Also, if you look down to your right-hand side as you come down the big set of steel stairs you can see the river flowing through a small slot canyon with cascading water into natural rock pools.

-We got lucky with the weather, and the sun decided to show itself for the hour or so that we spent down at the falls.
+We got lucky with the weather, and the sun decided to show itself for the hour or so that we spent down at the main falls.
 There was not one other soul in sight and so we had the entire place to ourselves!

-WHAT TO EXPECT AT DUSUN KUNING – YELLOW WATERFALL
+WHAT TO EXPECT AT YELLOW WATERFALL BALI

-Dusun Kuning is 25 metres high and the water flows effortlessly down the slate rock face and pools below.
-Tropical, green plantations surround the falls and the serene ambience is next level.
+Dusun Kuning is 25 meters high and the water flows effortlessly down a slate rock face into the pools below.
+Tropical, green plantations surround the falls and the serene ambiance is next level.

-It didn’t take me long before I was swimming in the rock pool beneath the falls, making for a great shower after the drive and hike to get here.
+It didn’t take me long before I was swimming in the rock pool beneath the falls, making for a refreshing shower after the drive and hike to get here.

 The water from the rock pool overflows and it meets the river that cuts through the valley.
 Be careful if you are swimming in the river as the current can be quite strong and you don’t want to get sucked down into the canyon.

 Be prepared and make sure to pack some food and water if you plan to spend a few hours at these falls as there are no shops in the village.

 The Yellow Waterfall Bali is one of the island’s natural heritage sites and it is preserved by the local people from the nearby village.
 When visiting places like this, please respect the earth by taking only photos and leaving only footprints.